• Skip to main content

 A European call option can only be exercised on the expiration date itself, not before.
 While this makes it less flexible compared to the American call option, it can be a more predictable option, as you know the exact date when you can exercise it.

-Example: Suppose you buy a European-style call option for an index like Nifty:
+Example: Suppose you buy a European-style call option:

 • Stock price: ₹2,500